ssvlabs/gitbook-docs/docs/operators/operator-node/node-setup/best-practices.md

 ### **For Home Setups**
 - **Hardware:** Usual setup has 4- to 8-core CPU (focus on single-thread performance) and 32GB RAM.
 - **Disk:** NVMe SSDs are strongly recommended.
 2TB size should serve you until ~2026.
 You can have 4TB to be on the safe side.
-Stick to `ext4` filesystem, as it has proven more performant.
+If you're unsure with filesystem to use, stick to `ext4`, as it is performant and the easiest to maintain.
 - **Reliability:** Use UPS and keep machine well-ventilated.
 Sudden power loss or thermal throttling can both cause downtime or missed duties.
 - **Internet Connectivity:** Ensure your ISP doesn't impose strict data caps.
 Choose a plan with at least 10 Mbps upload speed, but latency and reliability make the difference.